thavinb/AmpRecon/README.md

 ## Genetic Report Card

-At the end of each run, AmpRecon produces a set of genetic report cards (GRCs).
-These are the essential summaries of the run results, and contain details about variants of interest.
+At the end of each run, AmpRecon produces a genetic report card (GRC).
+This is the essential summary of the run results, and contains details about variants of interest.
 A full explanation of the loci covered in the GRC is available [here](https://www.malariagen.net/sites/default/files/GRC_UserGuide_10JAN19.pdf).

-The primary `<run_id>_GRC.txt` contains the following headers:
+The `<run_id>_GRC.txt` contains the following headers:

 - `ID` : Sample ID.